boc-tothefuture/openhab-jruby/docs/testing.md

    just want to check if the effects of a rule happened.
 You can enable autoupdating of all items by calling {OpenHAB::RSpec::Helpers#autoupdate_all_items}
    from either your spec itself, or a `before` block.
- * Differing from when OpenHAB loads rules, all rules are loaded into a single JRuby execution context, so changes to globals in one file will affect other files.
+ * Differing from when openHAB loads rules, all rules are loaded into a single JRuby execution context, so changes to globals in one file will affect other files.
 In particular, this applies to ids for reentrant timers will now share a single namespace among all files.